cloudmesh/useful-introduction_to_cloud-2015/_sources/cloudmesh/quickstart.txt

   cloudmesh

-It creates also a directory called ~/github/cloudmesh and than cds into this directory to conduct the instalation from there.
+It creates also a directory called ~/github/cloudmesh and than cds into this directory to conduct the installation from there.
 Furthermore, as you can see this script also creates a virtual env under the name ~/ENV